Testing Stationarity and Change Point Detection in Reinforcement Learning: Consistency of the Test

+\change{We also remark that the sub-exponential tail assumption is generally met in mHealth studies, particularly in the IHS.
+This is because the state variable such as the mood score is bounded.
+Additionally, after cubic root transformation of weekly average step count and square root transformation of weekly average sleep minutes, these two variables exhibit light upper tails, similar to those of a normal distribution, as can be seen from Figure \ref{fig:data:qqplot} of the Supplementary Materials.} \end{remark}

-\begin{remark} First, (A9) is a necessary condition for establishing the limiting distribution of $\widehat{\beta}_{[T_1,T_2]}$.
-It is imposed in the statistics literature as well \citep{luckett2019}.
-It is violated in nonregular settings where the optimal policy is not uniquely defined \citep{chakraborty2013inference,Alex2016,shi2020breaking}.
-The proposed method could be further coupled with data splitting to derive a valid test in nonregular settings.
-However, the resulting test might suffer from a loss of power, due to the use of data splitting.
-Second, the margin $Q_t^{ {opt}}(\pi^{ {opt}}_t(s), s)-\max_{a\in \mathcal{A}-\pi^{ {opt}}_t(s)}Q_t^{ {opt}}(a,s)$ in (A10) measures the difference between the state-action value under the best action and the second best action.
-(A10) is imposed to simplify the theoretical analysis.
-It could be potentially relaxed to require the margin to converge to zero at certain rate or to require the probability that the margin approaches zero to decay to zero at certain rate \citep[see e.g.,][]{qian2011,Alex2016,shi2020statistical,hu2021fast}. \end{remark}}
+\begin{remark} A5(i) allows the behavior policy that generates the data to be nonstationary over time.
+Assumptions to A5(ii) are commonly imposed in the statistics literature on RL \citep[see e.g.,][]{Ertefaie2018,luckett2019,shi2022statistical}.
+These assumptions are typically satisfied in mobile health where the behavior policy is usually a constant policy -- as in the IHS study -- which is thus Markovian (fulfilling A5(i)) and is expected to cover the optimal policy (fulfilling A5(ii)). \end{remark} \begin{remark} A6 is a necessary condition for establishing the limiting distribution of $\widehat{\beta}_{[T_1,T_2]}$ computed based on FQI.
+It is widely imposed in the statistics literature \citep{Ertefaie2018,luckett2019}, but can be violated in nonregular settings where the optimal policy is not unique \citep{chakraborty2013inference,Alex2016,shi2020breaking,guo2021inference}. \change{Our proposal could be further coupled with data splitting to derive a valid test in nonregular settings without A6.
+Specifically, we divide all trajectories into two parts: one to estimate the optimal policy and the other to construct the test.} However, the resulting test might suffer from a loss of power, due to the use of data splitting. \end{remark} \begin{remark} The margin $Q_t^{ {opt}}(\pi^{ {opt}}_t(s), s) -\max_{a\in \mathcal{A} \setminus \{\pi^{ {opt}}_t(s)\}} Q_t^{ {opt}}(a,s)$ in A7 measures the difference between the state-action value under the best action and the second best action.
+This condition is imposed to simplify the theoretical analysis. \change{It can be relaxed to require the probability that the margin approaches zero to converge to zero at certain rate \citep[see e.g.,][]{qian2011,Alex2016,shi2022statistical}, when coupled with data splitting}. \end{remark}

+\begin{remark} \change{Both A8 and A9 are mild as $K$ and $L$ are user-specified}.
+Meanwhile, it is also possible to remove the lower bound requirements on $c_4$ in A9 under SA1 and SA5.
+In such cases, it suffices for the sieve approximation error to simply tend towards zero, as opposed to being $o\{(NT)^{-1/2}\}$.
+The latter is required to ensure the bias of the Q-estimator converge to zero at a faster rate than its standard deviation.
+Consequently, our CUSUM-type test statistics ensure that the proposed tests remain valid under weaker assumptions about the approximation error and are not overly sensitive to the number of basis functions $L$.
+This is because at each hypothesized error location, the test statistics implement scaled differencing, requiring the difference in approximation errors, instead of these errors themselves, to converge at a specific order.
+Under SA1 and SA5, all the approximation errors are equal, and such an order requirement is automatically satisfied.